urckle/dulux/README.md

-### Project "Dulux" Paint Batch Creator
+## Project "Dulux" Paint Batch Creator

-## The Challenge Rules

-The coding challenge rules are included for reference in the file ./challenge-rules.txt included with this bundle.

-## Bundle Details

-The tar.gz file contains everything required to build and run the executable jar (src, sample data, pom.xml etc.)

 *Caveat: I have not built in exhaustive validation and error checking.
 The goal was to mainly get a working version and refactor as much of my own TODO's as was possible given the time I had.*

+### The Challenge Rules

+The coding challenge rules are included for reference in the file ./challenge-rules.txt included with this bundle.

-## Running the tool
+### Running the tool

 For convenience there is a pre-built, executable jar included at the root of the project (*dulux-paint-creator.jar*).